-Are all of my post-it notes dad jokes?
+And finally, are all of my post-it notes merely impeccably written dad jokes?
 I’m a father.
 They’re humorous.
 Are they automatically lumped along with other eye-rollers like “What time did the man go to the dentist?
 Tooth hurt-y.”

-Kibblesmith and I broke down the intricacies of dad jokes and exactly what makes this type of humor both loved and loathed.
+Kibblesmith and I broke down the intricacies of dad jokes and precisely what makes this type of humor both loved and loathed.

 “It doesn’t have to be a pun, but given the general acceptance of puns as groaners, it’ go-to.
 You can also play dumb about something, in a way that is so deadpan that it doesn’t land as a joke and you’re actually inconveniencing someone.
 My favorite dad joke oft-performed by my dad is whenever the server in a restaurant sets down the bread in front of him, he says, “I didn’t order this.”
 Get it?
 No one ORDERS the bread!”